rsdoiel/antenna/columns.md

 date: 2025-01-14, from: Doc Searls (at Harvard), New Old Blog

-Nineteenth in the News Commons series.
+Twenty-second in the News Commons series.
 Facts don’t matter, or they matter much less than people think—Daniel Kahnemann Facts don’t matter.
 What matters is how much we hate the person talking—Scott Adams But facts do matter when life and death are on the line.
 Or when one is recovering from a life-changing situation.
 To help [&#8230;]

 <br>